 Whereas human mobility has been studied traditionally within the separate disciplines of history, economy, sociology or political studies, with a focus on migration patterns, trade routes and tourism management, it is becoming apparent that the movement of people, goods and ideas is driven by a complexity of factors, not the least of which are cultural and ideological, and therefore requires a more comprehensive, interdisciplinary approach.
 People have traveled since time immemorial in order to discover new lands and resources, for leisure and intellectual enjoyment, or for trade and other professional purposes; the growing movement of all these explorers, travelers and tourists involves a circulation of artifacts and ideas which affected local civilizations and cultures through influence, colonization or merger, and eventually contributed to the emergence of our current globalized world.
 Thedrivers and effects of our physical and intellectual mobility make a worthwhile subject both within and outside academia, and their investigation may contribute to a better understanding and projection of our contemporary and future society.

 Conference participants are invited to present their papers, reflect on the present conditions of mobility and engage in intercultural exchanges in person and/or online.
-The conference will include both online sessions, and in presentia sessions to be held, if health circumstances permit, at UAIC, the first university of Romania.
+The conference will include only online sessions.

 Further details will be published in due time.This event is supported by the Seed Program for Korean Studies through the Ministry of Education of the Republic of Korea and the Korean Studies Promotion Service of the Academy of Korean Studies (AKS-2018-INC-2230007).This event is supported by the Ministry of Education of the Republic of Korea and the National Research Foundation of Korea (NRF- 2018S1A6A3A03043497).